carlosdamazio/nginx-templates/README.md

 # nginx-templates
-This is a python program to create Nginx templates with a few edits.
+This is a Python program to create Nginx templates with a few edits.

 ## Usage
 1. Clone this repo in a place as will.